yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 **4. Triangulation of the Klein bottle.**

-​    This [page](https://plus.maths.org/content/imaging-maths-inside-klein-bottle) of Klein bottle with animations is an excellent reference is you are unfamiliar with the Klein bottle.
-In short, a Klein bottle is made by gluing the edge"s" (since there is only one edge) of a mobius strip.
+​    This [page](https://plus.maths.org/content/imaging-maths-inside-klein-bottle) of Klein bottle with animations is an excellent reference if you are unfamiliar with the Klein bottle.
+In short, a Klein bottle is made by gluing the edge"s" (since there is only one edge) of a Mobius strip.
 It pieces itself because we are viewing it in $3$ dimensional world.
-In $4$ dimensional world, it does not intercept with itself at all.
+In a $4$-dimensional world, it does not intercept with itself at all.

 ​    It's quite hard to picture the triangulation of the Klein bottle directly.
 But once we know how it is made, we can build it from right to left.
 The $\color{green}green$ edge is where the piercing occurs.
 The $\color{magenta} magenta$ line is the "edge" of the Mobius strip.